ivan-topp/y-socket.io/README.md

 > Socket IO Connector for Yjs (Inspired by [y-websocket])

-y-socketio is a YJS document synchronization implementation over the websockets protocol inspired by [y-websocket], but implemented with Socket.io.
+Y-Socketio is a YJS document synchronization implementation over the websockets protocol inspired by [y-websocket], but implemented with Socket.io.
 So for YJS and Socket.io enthusiasts it could be a simple and scalable alternative.

 Like [y-websocket], this is a solid option if you want to manage authentication and authorization for editing YJS documents at a single point.

-y-socketio features:
+Y-Socketio features:

 - Configuration and customization of the server side.
 - Easy implementation of your authentication.